 You need to find the source of the infestation.
 One or possibly a few of your foods are infested.
 Find them and throw them out.
 Check your other pantry items carefully.
 Then buy some "pantry pest" containers (find at your local hardware store) to prevent further trouble.
 They are triangular cardboard containers you place in your cupboard.
 The problem are those small moths.
 Be wary if you see them flying about!

 For years I have stored flour, cake mixes, rice, oats, etc in my big freezer.
 No insects!
 I've lived miles from any grocery store all of my 79 years so I try to keep staples on hand to be ready for feeding visitors, grandkids, etc whenever they pop in.
-My mother used bay leaves and spearmint gum sticks on the shelves of her cabinets.
-That works too.

 The bayleaves do not go into the jar, they go on the shelves and drawers.
 Make sure little fingers and pets do not access to them.
 Not poisonous, but the sharpness of them make them not swallowable.
 They can perforate inside the body.

 I have a large cedar lined closet which is so deep that there was a lot of wasted space so I moved the clothes rod toward the door and built shelves behind to use as a pantry.
-I have had NO bugs in anything since I started using this to store flour, rice, pasta, etc. in there.
-(I have been using the closet now for a couple of years.)
-I was thinking if you had a piece of cedar you could put on your cupboard shelves this might solve your problem.
+I have had NO bugs in anything since I started using this to store flour, rice, pasta, etc.

 I have an elderly friend who has a set of shelves and the whole thing is made of cedar.
 I thought she was crazy until I read your letters.
 She did have the right idea.